Skip to main content

 If you offer products with Relative price based on Net pricing, and the element(s) that product is based on is subject to the VAT increase, for example if your City tax is based on your accommodation net amount, there is nothing we can do at present to mitigate the fact that those product, or the City tax amount will be incorrect until the tax update occurs.
 In that case, we would suggest adding a disclaimer to your confirmation emails, informing the customer that the City tax amount may vary due to scheduled tax revision.

-If the VAT increase is ratified and confirmed for January 1st 2026, Mews will organize an update for the existing values of VAT to be shifted to the new VAT rate without impacting gross prices.
+Mews will update the existing values of VAT on accommodation items to be shifted to the new VAT rate without impacting gross prices.

 In order for that to work for your property, it is of the utmost importance that any transaction on which the change needs to be reflected be left in a mutable state.
 The only way to do so is to ensure that you do not close any of those elements on bills or invoices as doing so would render us incapable of modifying their VAT.